Girish Prabhune

-Girish Y. Prabhune (born 1952 in Pune, Maharastra) is an Indian social worker and social activist known particularly for his work towards upliftment of the nomadic Pardhi community and their children since 1970.
+Girish Y. Prabhune (born 1952 in Pune, Maharashtra) is an Indian social worker and social activist known particularly for his work towards upliftment of the nomadic Pardhi community and their children since 1970.
 He was conferred the Padma Shri in 2021 in Social Work category.

 Work

 Prabhune began his career as a social worker in early 1970s.
 He initially started working with Srikant G. Majgaokar in the Gramayan NGO during the 1972 Maharashtra drought.
 He also ran a periodical called Asidhara, but this endeavor left him in debt.